128technology/docs/docs/intro_downloading_iso.md

 The newer installation process uses a username and token that is provided with the software license.
 The username/token simplifies access and does not require the conversion process used for the certificate.
 With the latest releases of the Installer, both a certificate or username/token can be used for installation.
 However, to use a username/token for software access, Installer 3.0.0 or greater is required.
 SSR software version 5.3 and greater accept **only** the username and token for software access.

 :::note
 Do not uninstall old versions of the 128T/SSR Installer.
-Later versions of the Installer have dependencies on the earlier versions, and uninstalling them may cause issues for for upgrade and/or rollback operations.
+Later versions of the Installer have dependencies on the earlier versions, and uninstalling them may cause issues for upgrade and/or rollback operations.
 :::

-Juniper requires upgrading your Conductor to a minimum 4.5.7, 5.0.1, or 5.1.1 before use of the username and token software access can be used (upgrading to the latest patch release for your deployed version is always recommended).
+Juniper requires upgrading your Conductor to a minimum 4.5.7, 5.0.1, or 5.1.1 version before the username and token software access can be used (upgrading to the latest patch release for your deployed version is always recommended).
 These versions contain updates for using a username/token for software access.
 If a username/token is used and the SSR software is not upgraded, a manual process must be followed each time the username/token is changed.
 Before using a manual process for upgrading please review the [**Upgrade Considerations**](intro_upgrade_considerations.md) the [**Rolling Back Software**](intro_rollback.md) documentation, then review the [Manual Token Process](installer_cli_reference.md#manual-token-process) for more information.

 ## Downloading an ISO